quqiuzhu/nvim-config.lua/README.md

 # nvim-config.lua

-Before this project, I am using [SpaceVim][spacevim], I borrow ideas from it.
+Before this project, I am using [SpaceVim][spacevim], So I borrow ideas from it.

+## limit

+When install is done, restart nvim to use.

 ## keymaps